I think you’ll agree with me when I say that a marketing strategy is incomplete if it doesn’t address the digital channels.

 113. Apple products account for about 90% of all mobile email opens.
 (This is likely because Apple will display content by default while other device manufacturers will not).

-114. Only 17% of B2B purchasers are looking to use an online chat feature.
+114. Today (2020) 41% of B2B purchasers are looking to use an online chat feature.
 They would much prefer using email to get in touch with a distributor.